TheNeodev/RVC-Edits/README.md

 # Releases
 V1.0 is when this was still called RavenUI
-V2.0 on is when Enrop name will take over, or you can just Git Clone and have the slightly updated ver.
+V2.0 on is when (Enrop) NroGUI name will take over, or you can just Git Clone and have the slightly updated ver.